-The move from cable TV to Netflix means that there will be a lot less restrictions on everything from episode length to what profanity can be use, but Gamble insists the show will "stay fundamentally the same".
+The move from cable TV to Netflix means that there will be a lot fewer restrictions on everything from episode length to what profanity can be used, but Gamble insists the show will "stay fundamentally the same".

 "Yeah, we can take a few things to the next level, but I do think that we have been telling the story we set out to tell.
 This is the exact level of crazy we want to be at going into season two.
 And moving to Netflix is not suddenly going to become some crazy free-for-all where we just do the most shocking thing over and over again every episode.
 We don’t really do shocking things for their own sake on this show.
 We’re telling a story and we’re putting a lot of thought into each move that Joe Goldberg makes.
 Although not having to count the number of times we say the word "fuck" will be fun."